-Another noteworthy point in the College’s history occurred in 2005, when SACS granted approval for master’s level programs in nurse anesthesia, nursing and physician assistant studies, making available for area professionals a new level of academic achievement.
+Another noteworthy point in the College’s history occurred in 2005, when SACSCOC granted approval for master’s level programs in nurse anesthesia, nursing and physician assistant studies, making available for area professionals a new level of academic achievement.

 Our Lady of the Lake College Today

 The College is organized into two comprehensive academic schools: the School of Arts, Sciences and Health Professions and the School of Nursing.
-Today the College offers four master’s degrees, six bachelor’s degrees and five associate degrees.
+Today the College offers four master’s degrees, six bachelor’s degrees and four associate degrees.